 Substances tested shall be for drugs and alcohol as defined in the Standards for Workplace Drug and Alcohol Testing Act, including controlled substances approved for testing by rule by the State Commissioner of Health.
-All positive results will be reviewed by a review officer.
-Any applicant who tests positive will not be hired.

 Test results and related documentation shall be kept confidential and maintained by the Human Resources/Affirmative Action office for use only in employment related matters.
 An applicant may inspect and/or obtain all information and records related to that individual's testing.